Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Localization at an ordinary point

-In this section, we explicitly describe the Kodaira-Spencer morphism in terms of the Serre-Tate coordinates.
-By abuse of notation we will still denote by ${\rm KS}$ the localization at the point $\xzero\in \Sord(\Witt)$ of the Kodaira-Spencer morphism, i.e.
+In this section, we explicitly describe the Kodaira--Spencer morphism in terms of the Serre--Tate coordinates.
+By abuse of notation we will still denote by ${\rm KS}$ the localization at the point $\xzero\in \Sord(\Witt)$ of the Kodaira--Spencer morphism, i.e.

 \begin{prop} For all $P\in T_pA_0$, let $\omega_P:=\alpha(T_p(\lambda)(P))$.
 Then, for all $P,P'\in T_pA_0$ and any $\zz_p$-basis $\fT$ of $T_pA_0$, where $(,)_\lambda$ denotes the $\lambda$-Weil pairing on $T_pA_0$.\end{prop}